ray-project/ray/doc/source/ray-references/glossary.rst

         (e.g., for sharing computed gradients).

     Trainer configuration
-        :ref:`A Trainer can be configured in various ways<train-config>`.
+        A Trainer can be configured in various ways.
 Some configurations are shared across all trainers, like the RunConfig, which configures things like the experiment storage, and ScalingConfig, which configures the number of training workers as well as resources needed per